Sunjnn/singleCoreGEMM/README.md

 [Homework 1](https://sites.google.com/lbl.gov/cs267-spr2022/hw-1) of cs267.

-Implement GEMM by multiple level of blocking and decrease size of `AB`, it achieves one sixths FLOPS to MKL.
+Implement GEMM by 2 level of blocking.
+First level (function `blasDgemm`) execute matrix multiplication $A \times B$ which are tiled to size [1024, 1024] and second level (function `GEMM`) execute multiplication which are tiled to size [64, 64].
+Function `GEMM` repacks input matrices.
+Function `blockGEMM` execute matrix multiplication with size [64, 64].
-Using avx to execute fused mul-add instruction.
+Avx512 are used to execute fused mul-add instruction.

+This route achieves half performance of MKL.

 ## build and run